 To configure indexing, first select the file cabinet, then the associated index fields.
 In this case, the index field 'Cost Center' is to be filled by the user from the stamp’s select list; the fixed value 'for approval” is entered into the index field 'Status.'

 In this step, you specify, for example, whether the document is closed after stamping and whether the stamp is to be used as a signature.
-The info texts from the i-symbol explain the individual options.
+For more information about the possibilities, see the article Stamps: Right settings for even easier use.

 As with other DocuWare configurations, you can assign stamps to users directly or via profiles.
 Password protection is offered as an additional security option.
 When setting the stamp, the user must then enter the DocuWare password.
 If you work with single sign-on to log into DocuWare, please keep in mind that users may not know their DocuWare password.